Traveling Wilburys: Musicians

 Jim Keltner, the session drummer and percussionist, was not officially listed as a Wilbury on either album, but was given the nickname "Buster Sidebury".
-Overdubs on the 2007 bonus tracks "Maxine" and "Like a Ship" were credited to "Ayrton Wilbury", a pseudonym for Dhani Harrison.
-The name Ayrton was used in honour of F1 driver Ayrton Senna.
+Overdubs on the 2007 bonus tracks "Maxine" and "Like a Ship" were credited to "Ayrton Wilbury", the pseudonym for Dhani Harrison; the name was used in honour of F1 driver Ayrton Senna.
 Jim Horn and Ray Cooper played saxophones and percussion, respectively, on both albums.
-The lead guitar part on the Vol. 3 track "She's My Baby" was played by rock guitarist Gary Moore, who received the credit "Ken Wilbury".
+The lead guitar part on the Vol. 3 track "She's My Baby" was played by guitarist Gary Moore, who received the credit "Ken Wilbury".

 Further Wilbury appellation

 Harrison appeared as Nelson Wilbury on Warner Bros.
 Records' Christmas 1988 promotional album Winter Warnerland (which also included Paul Reubens as "Pee Wee Wilbury").
 In 1992, in his capacity as producer, Harrison credited himself as "Spike and Nelson Wilbury" on his live album Live in Japan.
 During that Japanese tour, in December 1991, Harrison credited himself as Nakihama Wilbury.
 The Tom Petty and the Heartbreakers 1992 single "Christmas All Over Again" contained a greeting that read "Merry Christmas from Nelson and Pee Wee Wilbury".
 Additionally, at Tom Petty Celebration in 2019, Roy Orbison Jr. was dubbed "Lefty Wilbury Jr." and Alex Orbison as "Ginger Wilbury".
 The Harrison-made film promoting the Traveling Wilburys, Whatever Wilbury Wilbury, lists the following credits: "Cecil Bidet Wilbury" (directed by), "Lenny W. Wilbury" (sound), "Chopper Wilbury" (editor), "Edison Wilbury" (lighting), "Evelyn Wilbury" (wardrobe), "Clyde B. Wilbury" (special effects), "Big Mac Wilbury" (catering), "Zsa Zsa Wilbury" (make-up) and "Tell M. Wilbury" (production manager).
 A squirrel is named "Eddie Wilbury" in that film as well.